zahraaliaghazadeh/portfolio2/README.md

 ## Features
 * feature 1: This app has the responsive ability, it can customize its sizes depending on changes to the screen.
 * feature 2: responsive tabs to open once clicked for portfolio and contact me.
+* feature 3: the portfolio page has list of some of my projects with the links to the deployed application, as well as the link to github repository and a short discription.

 To-do list: